Get Ready- It’s Florida Week In Auburn!

 Excluding Bama and Georgia, Florida historically has been Auburn’s top rival through the years and with the exception of Georgia, Auburn is Florida’s oldest SEC rival.
 Even when the league split into two divisions in 1992, the two still played each other until 2002 when the SEC passed a rule requiring schools to keep only one permanent cross divisional rival.

 Now the two meet twice every five years.
-A travesty this writer hopes will be remedied by Auburn being placed in the East Division when the conference expansion dust settles.
+A travesty this r hopes will be remedied by Auburn being placed in the East Division when the conference expansion dust settles.

 The highs, the lows, the drama, and the heartbreaks of this rivalry have been some of the most exciting of any in the country.
 Their have been so many close hard fought games through the years.
 Games that will live on in immortality.